Panama disease: Overview

 Panama disease affects a wide range of banana cultivars; however, it is best known for the damage it caused to a single cultivar in the early export plantations.
 Before 1960, a total reliance was put on the cultivar 'Gros Michel', and it supplied almost all the export trade.
-It proved susceptible to the disease and the use of infected rhizomes to establish new plantations caused widespread and severe losses.
-Some indication of the scale of the losses is demonstrated by the complete eradication of production on 30,000 hectare of plantation in the Ulua Valley of Honduras between 1940 and 1960.
-In Suriname, an entire operation of 4,000 hectare was out of business within eight years and in the Quepos area of Costa Rica, 6,000 hectare were destroyed in twelve years.
-Overall fungal diseases - including most prominently Foc - are disproportionately important to small island developing states.
+It proved susceptible to the disease, and the use of infected rhizomes to establish new plantations caused widespread and severe losses.
+Some indication of the scale of the losses is demonstrated by the eradication of production on 30,000 hectare of plantation in the Ulua Valley of Honduras between 1940 and 1960.
+In Suriname, an operation of 4,000 hectare was out of business within eight years, and in the Quepos area of Costa Rica, 6,000 hectare were destroyed in 12 years.
+Overall fungal diseases—including most prominently Foc—are disproportionately important to small island developing states.